reddy1300/JavaLearning/Notes/ExceptionHandling.md

 **Introduction:**
 - An unwanted, unexpected event that disturbs the normal flow of the program is called an exception.
-- For graceful termination, it is highly recommended to write an exception-handling program.
+- For graceful termination, it is highly recommended writing an exception-handling program.
 - Defining an alternative way to continue our programming normally.
 - Exception handling doesn't mean repairing an exception we have to provide an alternative way to continue rest of the program normally is the concept of exception handling.